bindresearch/pkasso/README.md

 smiles_out, mols_out = protonate(smiles, model=model, pH=pH, nthreads=8)
 ```

+(Ensure that molgpka is the first listed predictor in the dictionary.)

+Five variants of Uni-pKa were trained (fold 0 to fold 4).
+The variants have similar accuracy.
+By default (including the CLI) fold 1 is used.
+The selected Uni-pKa model fold is downloaded from Hugging Face on first use and cached for later processes.
+All model checkpoints are cached in the user data directory.
+Uncomment the `"model_dir"` keyword to manually define the cache folder.

-Ensure that molgpka is the first listed predictor in the dictionary.
-The `nthreads` option controls RDKit preprocessing, MolGpKa PyTorch inference, and Uni-pKa preprocessing.
+`nthreads` controls RDKit preprocessing, MolGpKa PyTorch inference, and Uni-pKa preprocessing.

 For more examples, see the [jupyter notebook](https://github.com/bindresearch/pkasso/blob/main/example/example.ipynb).